Jul 05, 2025

 • Spring: Students must be covered from January 1st until the first day of the summer term (or May 31st).

-• Summer: Students must be covered from the first day of the summer term (June 1st) until the first day before the Fall semester begins.
+• Summer: Students must be covered from the end of the spring term until the first day before the Fall semester begins.

 Health Insurance Evidence